Erwin von Witzleben: Early years

-On 21 May 1907, he married Alma Else Margarethe Kleeberg (1885–1942) from Chemnitz, Saxony with whom he had a son and a daughter.
+On 21 May 1907, he married Alma Else Margarethe Kleeberg (1885–1942) from Chemnitz, Saxony, with whom he had a son and a daughter.

 First World War

-At the beginning of the First World War, Witzleben served as brigade adjutant in the 19th Reserve Infantry Brigade before being promoted to Hauptmann and company chief in the Reserve Infantry Regiment No.6 in October 1914.
-Later, in the same regiment, he became battalion commander.
-His unit fought in Verdun, the Champagne region and Flanders among other places.
-He was seriously wounded and was awarded the Iron Cross, both first and second classes.
-Afterwards, he was sent to General Staff training and witnessed the war end as First General Staff Officer of the 121st Division.
+At the beginning of the First World War, Witzleben served as brigade adjutant in the 19th Reserve Infantry Brigade before being promoted to and company chief in Reserve Infantry Regiment No. 6 in October 1914.
+Later, in the same regiment, he became a battalion commander.
+His unit fought at Verdun, in the Champagne region, and in Flanders, among other places.
+He was seriously wounded and was awarded the Iron Cross, both first and second class.
+Afterwards, he was sent to General Staff training and witnessed the war's end as First General Staff Officer of the 121st Division.